brianary/scripts/README.md

 - **Invoke-DbCommand.ps1**: Queries a database and returns the results.
 - **Invoke-Sql.ps1**: Runs a SQL script with verbose output and without changing the directory.
 - **Invoke-SqlcmdScript.ps1**: Implements SQL script with verbose output.
+- **Measure-Indents.ps1**: Measures the indentation characters used in a text file.
 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.
+- **Read-Choice.ps1**: Returns choice selected from a list of options.
+- **Remove-Xml.ps1**: Removes a node specified by XPath from an XML file.
 - **Repair-DatabaseConstraintNames.ps1**: Finds database constraints with system-generated names and gives them deterministic names.
 - **Select-XmlNodeValue.ps1**: Returns the node value in XML using a given XPath expression.
 - **Send-SeqEvent.ps1**: Send an event to a Seq server.